zrajm/fix.sh/README.md

     prove

-Fix comes with a test suite, with tests written using the [Dash] shell.
-(Dash was chosen for its small file size and fast execution time, something that really matters when you're invoking it multiple times like in a test suite.)
-The tests use a a home-brewed test framework called Dashtap (included in this repo and found in the file `t/dashtap.sh`).

-Dashtap's output uses the [TAP] (*Test Anything Protocol*) format, allowing you run and process the test result with any compatible set of tools (e.g. `prove` above).
-There's also a set of tests for Dashtap, which can be found in the author test directory `xt/` directory.
-To run these tests, use:
+Author tests can be run using:

     prove xt/

+Fix comes with a test suite written using the small [Dashtap] testing framework.

+Dashtap was originally created for this project.
+It is written using the [Dash] shell and the [TAP] (*Test Anything Protocol*) output format.
+The small Dash shell file size and fast execution format help deliver fast testing, while the TAP protocol allow you to use any testing tool build for TAP (e.g. the `prove` command used above).

 Additional Notes